codex-academy/fuel-consumption-api/readme.md

 The fuel consumption API keeps track of vehicle fuel usage.

-For each vehicle it stores:
+For each vehicle refuel it stores:

 * the `total distance` traveled,
 * the `total liters` of fuel entered,
+* the `total distance travelled` by the vehicle (odometer reading),

-* and calculates the `fuel consumption` from the travel distance & total liters entered.
+and calculates the `fuel consumption` from the travel distance & total liters entered.

+The API will also keep track of the total amount spent on fuel & the total distance travelled by each vehicle.

 If the vehcicle was *filled up* the last *two times* it was refueled the API will return the vehicles `fuel_consumption` in liters per kilometers (`kilometers the vehicle traveled per litre`).
 If the vehicle wasn't filled up at the last two times the API will return `null` for `fuel_consumption`.